 Putting new purchases on your card

 Adding new debt will slow down your ability to repay your card.
 Don’t buy anything new on your credit card that you can’t immediately pay off in full.
 Banks are required to allocate repayments to whichever debt is accruing the highest interest on your account.
-So, if your balance accrues 0% interest and your purchase collect the standard interest rate, your repayments will go to the purchases rather than your balance transfer.
-Even if your card has a 0% rate on new purchases, you should concentrate on repaying your debt rather than making more purchases.
+So, if your balance accrues 0% p.a. interest and your purchase collect the standard interest rate, your repayments will go to the purchases rather than your balance transfer.
+Even if your card has a 0% p.a. rate on new purchases, you should concentrate on repaying your debt rather than making more purchases.

 Not considering all applicable fees

-While you won’t be charged interest with a 0% balance transfer, you may have to pay annual fees and a balance transfer fee.
+While you won’t be charged interest with a 0% p.a. balance transfer, you may have to pay annual fees and a balance transfer fee.
 Make sure you consider these when choosing a balance transfer deal.
 Don’t dismiss cards purely on the basis of fees.
 Use our calculator, which compares the total costs for cards, to find the right deal for you.

 Keeping your old card open